apollo13/ansible-role-borgbackup/README.md

 ```
 borgbackup_bb_repo: borgbase repository name
 borgbackup_bb_apikey: borgbase api key
+borgbackup_hostkey_checking: accept-new # Otherwise host-key checking will fail since we don't know the host-key
+                                        # Alternatively connect manually via ssh after running the playbook and accept the hostkey
 ```
 Once those are set `borgbackup_repository` will be defined automatically.
 Be aware that this role only _creates_ the repo and key on borgbase.com, it will never modify an existing repository.
 This means that you can (and should) use a limited API-Token with _Create Only_ permission.
 It also means that you need one repository per server, which is good to prevent locking conflicts anyways.